 - Save (a lot!) on tuition

-And, if you’re an Ohio resident, your student may be able to take courses for FREE through Ohio’s College Credit Plus.
+And, if you’re an Ohio resident, your student may be able to take courses for FREE through Ohio’s College Credit Plus program.
 Those outside of Ohio can take advantage of greatly reduced costs though our Family Pay Option.

 Check out our website to learn more and encourage your high school student to start College Now!